-The split beta-binomial intervals seen in Figure(1) are the consequence of confining a large amount of residual variability to the unit interval.
-The beta-binomial is the only model considered here, which estimates such a large degree of variability and thus it is the only model that produces predictive species composition distributions of the sort.
-Figure(2) shows the beta-binomial predictive distributions as a violin plot demonstrating how the beta-binomial model arranges predictive density over the unit interval.
+The split beta-binomial intervals seen in Figure(1) reflect a large amount of residual variability to the unit interval.
+The beta-binomial is the only model considered here that estimates such a large degree of variability and thus it is the only model that produces predictive species composition distributions that effectively cover the range of observed species compositions.
+Figure(2) shows the beta-binomial predictive distributions as a violin plot demonstrating how the beta-binomial model distributes predictive density over the unit interval.
 The predictive intervals in Figure(1) are the smallest possible regions on each of these densities so that each intervals contain 95% probability.
 Species composition is bounded on [0, 1], thus in the presence of large variability predictive density may aggregate around the bounds.
 For the example of STRK, notice that although the predictive HDI is split, the vast majority of density lies directly atop the data.

 Predictor and Prior Selection